govinsprabhu/Behavioral_Cloning/writeup_template.md

  * Two full lap in the network
  * One full reverse lap
- * Recovery lap for getting car recorverd incase if it is going to side ways
+ * Recovery lap for getting car recovered in case if it is going to sideways

 For details about how I created the training data, see the next section.
 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to train the car to run through the road without being deviating to the side ways.
+The overall strategy for deriving a model architecture was to train the car to run through the road without being deviating to the sideways.

 My first step was to use a convolution neural network model similar to that of  [NVIDIA paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 I thought this model might be appropriate because they have used this model to train a real car to run through the road autonomously.
 Below is the visualization of the architecture.
-I have used exactly same architecture, with same filter, but different size of input image
+I have used exactly the same architecture, with the same filter, but different size of the input image

 ![image2]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-Initially the difference between training and validation error was more, so decided to add dropout.
+Initially, the difference between training and validation error was more, so decided to add dropout.
 But dropout was not helping me much.
 So I have decided to collect more data.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track especially in the curves.
 To improve that, I have taken more data.